xuyanMax/CNN-Tensorflow/WEEK-1.md

 plt.figure()
 ```
 Overfitting occurs as training accuracy gets close to 100% while testing accuracy stalls as 70%.
 The testing loss reaches the minimum after 5 epochs.

+Now that we’ve seen it overfitting, let’s next look at how, with a simple code modification, we can add Augmentation to the same Convolutional Neural Network to see how it gives us better training data that overfits less!